Jacob A. Miller-Klugesherz

 Kansas State University

-§ Teach SOCIO440 - Social Organization
+§ Instructed SOCIO440 - Social Organization

-§ Student advisory board member.
+§ Student advisory board member

 § Worked in interdisciplinary teams, went on field and site visits.